CyrusKashef/BK_Randomizer/README.txt

 3. Download the zip file called "BK_Randomizer".
 If your computer is giving you issues about the zip file being a virus, go to the "Common Problems" section of this README for a work around.
 4. Extract the contents of the zip file to a folder.
 5. Place your software copy of the Banjo-Kazooie v1.0 ROM file into the extracted folder.
+6. Select your ROM and desired settings (descriptions below).
+7. Click "Submit" and wait for the progress bar to turn completely blue (Mumbo will say when it's done).
+The generated seed will be in the "Randomized_ROM" folder labeled "Banjo-Kazooie_Randomized_Seed_<Seed_Number>.z64".

 ### Running